Bed bugs are one of the most irritating pests to infest the homes of people or hotel rooms that they stay in.

 Where to Find Bed Bug Feces

-If you find the droppings in the form of reddish-black spots on the surface along with eggshells, shed skin, and bloodstains, then you can guess it is bed bug poop.
+If you find the droppings in the form of reddish-black spots on the surface along with these things, then you can guess it is bed bug poop.

 Dealing with Bed Bugs through Pest Control